 - Proof of cargo insurance (if you are a household goods freight forwarder): BMC-34 or BMC-83

-In lieu of a bond, brokers, forwarders, and carriers can choose to place $75,000 into a trust fund by filing form BMC-85.
-This alternative security option requires full collateral up front, so often only large freight brokerages with strong personal credit and established financial stability choose this option.
-New companies and individuals with bad credit typically choose to purchase and file a surety bond since it only requires annual premium rather than $75,000 worth of collateral.
+In place of a bond, brokers can choose to place $75,000 into a trust fund by filing form BMC-85.
+This option requires full collateral upfront, so often only large and well-established freight brokerages choose this option.

 Newer companies and individuals with poor credit typically choose to file a surety bond since it only requires an annual premium rather than $75,000 of collateral.